dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

 |matmul(1000)   | 34.604  | 4.2      | 0.968     |
 +---------------+---------+----------+-----------+

-There are a number of reasons why Ravi's performance is not as good as Luajit.
+Following points are worth bearing in mind when looking at above benchmarks.

-1. Luajit uses an optimized representation of values.
-In Lua 5.3 and in Ravi, the value is 16 bytes - and many operations require two loads / two stores.
-Luajit therefore will always have an advantage here.
+1. Luajit uses an optimized representation of double values.
+In Lua 5.3 and in Ravi, a value is 16 bytes - and floating point operations require two loads / two stores.
+Luajit has a performance advantage when it comes to floating point operations due to this.

 2. More work is needed to optimize fornum loops in Ravi.
 I have some ideas on what can be improved but have parked this for now as I want